 Once chosen, form the full HTTPS URL from this IP:

-You are free to set a DNS record to this IP address to identify the Kubernetes API endpoint, but you will need to use the IP address itself, not the DNS name, to configure the shared IP (
+If you create a DNS record for this IP, note you will need to use the IP address itself, not the DNS name, to configure the shared IP (

 machine.network.interfaces.vip.ip) in the Talos configuration.